Talk about REALLY REALLY BAD Information.

 “Your FICO credit score may soon be changing.”

 “Consumers can expect many lenders to start using it next year (2020).
 Many lenders, in fact, still use the FICO 8, which debuted in 2009.”

-Refer to the Fannie Mae / Freddie Mac written mortgage guidelines for credit scores – who do the majority of mortgage loans:
+Let me refer you to Fannie Mae / Freddie Mac written guidelines for credit scores – who do the majority of mortgage loans:

 “Fannie Mae requires the following versions of the Classic FICO score for both DU and manually underwritten loans.”

 “The following credit score models are currently accepted via Loan Prospector Advisor (Freddie Mac):”

 - Equifax FICO Classic v5